Flake, Martha Ann Morris

 Martha likely migrated to the Salt Lake Valley in 1848 in the Heber C. Kimball Company along with John and Nancy Bankhead, however she is not mentioned in overland records (she appears in the pioneer roster as a number, with no name).
 Martha is also unexplainably absent from the 1850 census.
 The date of her manumission is uncertain.

-Martha married Green Flake, probably in 1852, though no official verification survives.
-Few surviving sources mention Martha.
+Martha married Green Flake, probably in 1852 or 1853, though no official verification survives.
+Few additional surviving sources mention Martha.
 Her two children were named Lucinda Vilate Flake, born 1854, and Abraham Flake, born 1860.
-Census records indicate that Martha “kept house” and no doubt engaged in the difficult work of running a farm with her husband.[1]
+Census records indicate that Martha “kept house” and no doubt engaged in the difficult work of running a farm with her husband.
+[6]

-Martha died January 20, 1885 in Union, Utah.
-She and her husband Green are buried in the Union Cemetery in Salt Lake County under the headstone that Green carved for Martha, which reads, "In My Father's House are Many Mansions."
+Martha died on the 20 January 1885 in Union, Utah.
+She and her husband Green are buried in the Union Cemetery in Salt Lake County under the headstone that Green carved for Martha, which reads, "In My Father's House are Many Mansions."[9]

 Documents